 The article resulted in interviews with global media for both Ivan and myself, and many articles and artistic responses were published in its wake.

 Ivan and I talked about writing a book together, but it didn’t eventuate.
 Not yet anyway.
-But recently I was contacted by a UK-based publisher of school textbooks, asking for permission to use the article in one of its publications.
+But I was contacted by a UK-based publisher of school textbooks, asking for permission to use the article in one of its publications.
 According to the author of the proposed book, Emma Scott-Stevens: “The study guide focuses on the GCSE English Language course in England.
 For this specific paper students have to compare two different non-fiction articles, from different time periods, in a number of ways.
 I would like to use the first page and a half of your article as a practice paper.
 The second text would be an extract from ‘South’ by Ernest Shackleton.
 Your article would therefore be published alongside ‘South’ and would be accompanied by four questions in the style of the exam paper and some model answers”.

-For me, perhaps the most gratifying aspect of the episode was talking to my son Jerry about the phenomenon, and considering how the article had actually succeeded in achieving exactly what we had hoped for, regardless of its humble origins.
+For me, perhaps the most gratifying aspect of the whole episode was talking to my son Jerry about the phenomenon, and considering how the article had actually succeeded in achieving exactly what we had hoped for, regardless of its humble origins.
 And all without compelling photos or video: all on the strength of words.

 I hope it contributed a little to awareness of the destruction we are wreaking on our oceans, though I see little evidence of any major improvement.